dbosk/introtools/modules/ssh/guide.md

 **Old computers:** Note that if you have an old computer that you perceive as slow, then it might be worth installing Ubuntu on it.
 After that the computer usually feels much faster again.
 See [how to install Ubuntu][install-ubuntu].
-But *make sure to back up any data on that computer before you do anything else*.
+But *make sure you don't have any important data on that computer before you do anything*, you might lose it depending on how you choose to install Ubuntu.

 ## Use a KTH system remotely